parsaeisa/Notes/Software engineering/work culture.md

 If you have a solution that you strongly think that is correct, it is not necessarily applied if other team members are not agree with it.
 (Even don't insist too much).

 If a facinating task must be delivered in the team, your concern should be meeting the deadline of that task regardless to it's assigned developer.
 (Personnaly I always wanted to do facinating tasks myself, this concern is wrong)

+Even If you have enough tasks and you do not have free time, feel free to reject a new task that arrives.